robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 ## Timeline

-- `u`: Reveal properties for selected composition
+- `u`: Show/hide properties with a key frame
+- `uu`: Show/hide all modified properties
-- `r`: Reveal rotation for selected composition
+- `r`: Show/hide rotation for selected composition
-- `a`: Reveal all properties for selected composition
+- `a`: Show/hide anchor point or position

 ## Solid